 Lavender Bay is a 10 minute walk from North Sydney railway station or a 5 minute walk from Milsons Point ferry wharf.
 Limited parking is available in Lavender Crescent and surrounding streets.

-Quibaree Park, on the harbour side of the railway tracks and reached by an underpass.
-Here you will find an historic slipway, a small boat ramp and a jetty with stairs and Sydney's smallest beach.
+Watt and Quibaree Parks are separated by a viaduct which carries a section of the original North Shore railway line to Milsons Point.
+The line was opened in 1890 from Hornsby to St Leonards.
+Three years later the line was extended to a terminus at the southern tip of Milsons Point where it was met by a ferry on Lavender Bay (see below).
+Quibaree Park, on the harbour side of the railway tracks, is reached by a series of underpasses.
+Here you will find an historic slipway which is now Sydney's smallest beach, a small boat ramp and a jetty with stairs.
 Bring you camera, the views across Lavender Bay to the city are excellent.
 Wendy's Secret Garden (see below) is part of the Parklands.

-This tiny triangle of beach on Lavender Crescent is the smallest beach in the Sydney metropolitan area.
+A tiny strip of sand on Lavender Bay is the smallest beach in the Sydney metropolitan area.
 The beach once extend the full length of the bay's foreshore, but industry and then the development of wharves, boat moorings and seawalls has seen it shrink to its present minuscule size.
+The nemnant beach is contained within the remnants of the Neptune Slipway on the site of the last active boat building yard in Lavender Bay.
+Boat building was an important activity here in the nineteenth century.

 Acclaimed as one of the most remarkable feats of bridge construction in the world at the time it was built, until recently the Sydney Harbour Bridge was the longest single span steel arch bridge in the world and is still in a general sense the largest.
 Since its completion in 1932, it has been an icon and an internationally recognised symbol of the the city of Sydney.< br>